-D. Cost Effectiveness (0-10 points)

-1. What national, State or local construction standards will be used for recreational facilities and amenities such as trails, restrooms, bike paths, etc.?

-2. What environmentally-friendly materials will be used?
+- D. Cost Effectiveness (0-10 points) - 1.
+What national, State or local construction standards will be used for outdoor wildlife/nature oriented recreational facilities and amenities such as trails, trailheads, restrooms, etc.? - 2.
+What environmentally-friendly materials will be used? - 3.
+If the Project includes a trail, what construction materials will be used?